Kim Kardashian Just Proved Saint West Is Kanye West's Mini-Me on Kardashians

 He got it from his dada!

-Just when you thought Saint West couldn't look any more like Kanye West, Kim Kardashain decided to post two photos that prove any and all searches for the rapper's mini-me is over.
+Just when you thought Saint West couldn't look any more like Kanye West, Kim Kardashian decided to post two photos that prove any and all searches for the rapper's mini-me is over.

 On Friday afternoon, Saint posed in a house with a cutout face of dad.